AVerMedia-Technologies-Inc/obs-websocket/README.md

 Binaries for Windows, MacOS are available in the [Releases](https://github.com/AVerMedia-Technologies-Inc/obs-websocket/releases "Releases") section.

 ### Windows
-1. Download the obs-websocket-avt-WinOS-manual.zip
+1. Download the AVerMediaOBSWebSocketServerInstaller_v1.0.1.exe
-2. Unzip it
+2. Run it and follow the instructions
-3. copy the contents of the archive to the root of your OBS Studio installation folder (default C:\Program Files\)

 ### Mac
-1. Download the obs-websocket-avt-macOS.pkg
+1. Download the AVerMediaOBSWebSocketServerInstaller_v1.0.1.pkg
 2. Run it, the files will be automatically installed to the folder

 ----